AkiShiroshita/Prediction-Model-for-Pnuemonic-COPD-exacerbation/README.md

 "Main analysis" containts "External validation of BAP-65 and CURB-65", "Development of the XGBoost model", and "Model comparisons between CURB-65, BAP-65 and the XGBoost model"

 <Grid search>
-Optimal hyperparameters were searched fixing the value of eta = 0.1, subsample = 0.8, colsample_bytree = 0.8, gamma = 0, lambda = 1, and alpha = 0.
+Optimal hyperparameters were searched to maximize the area under the receiver operating characteristic curves, fixing the value of eta = 0.1, subsample = 0.8, colsample_bytree = 0.8, gamma = 0, lambda = 1, and alpha = 0.
 Candidates of max_depth, and min_child_weight are summarized below.
-The area under the receiver operating characteristic curves was maximized when max_depth = 2, min_child_weight = 2, and the maximum number of trees = 39.
+After fixing max_depth = 2 and min_child_weight = 2, we searched the optimal "maximum number of trees", which was 37.

 Hyperparameters	Candidates
 Eta 0.1